 In India, choosing the right structure for a business is crucial for its success, especially when it involves partnerships or public funding.
 Two popular options are Limited Liability Partnerships (LLPs) and Public Limited Companies (PLCs), each with distinct features, advantages, and legal requirements.
-In this article, we’ll compare LLP vs Public Limited Company to help you make an informed decision on the ideal structure for your business.
+In this article, we’ll compare LLP vs Public Limited Companies to help you decide on the ideal structure for your business.

 What is a Public Limited Company?